 COVID-19 is a respiratory disease caused by a new form of the coronavirus that was discovered in December 2019.
 Coronavirus is a family of viruses that causes several human diseases, including the common cold, Middle East respiratory syndrome (MERS), and severe acute respiratory syndrome (SARS).

 The majority of people who develop COVID-19 either have mild symptoms or no symptoms.
-Adults over
+Adults over age 65 and people with pre-existing medical conditions are at the highest risk of developing severe complications.

 The most common symptoms of COVID-19 are fever, tiredness, and a dry cough.
 According to the